tiagod3p/100-days-of-code/log.md

 **Thoughts:** I'm really enjoying the Challenge, and it's teaching me so much about become a self-taught.
 I felt multiple difficulties on the day, but I'm not give up, I'll keep with the focus!

+### Day 6 May 19, 2020

+**Today's Progress**: I ended all the basics of OOP and I explored A Guide to Python's Magic Methods to know and understand some of these.
+I also started a project of a Bank Account like yesterday but more complex.
+In this new project I pretend to implement all of the topics of OOP that I studied, like Polymorphism, Abstraction, Inheritance, Encapsulation, etc.

+**Thoughts:** Finally I got the first week of the challenge!
+I'm very happy doing this and I know is very early, but I already feel better than I was.